 Dr. Malone and Mr. Steven Miron, a member of Charter's board of directors, also serve on the board of directors of Discovery, Inc., ("Discovery").
 The Company is aware that Dr. Malone owns 1.2% of the series A common stock, 93.6% of the series B common stock and 3.6% of the series C common stock of Discovery and has a 27.9% voting interest in Discovery for the election of directors.
-The Company is aware that Advance/Newhouse Programming Partnership ("A/N PP"), an affiliate of A/N and of which Mr. Miron is the CEO, owns 100% of the Series A-1 preferred stock of Discovery and 100% of the Series C-1 preferred stock of Discovery and has a 23.9% voting interest for matters other than the election of directors.
+The Company is aware that Advance/Newhouse Programming Partnership ("A/N PP"), an affiliate of A/N and of which Mr. Miron is the CEO, owns 100% of the Series A-1 preferred stock of Discovery and has a 23.9% voting interest for matters other than the election of directors.
 A/N PP also has the right to appoint three directors out of a total of twelve directors to Discovery's board.
 The Company purchases programming from Discovery.
 Based on publicly available information, the Company does not believe that Discovery would currently be considered a related party.
 The amount paid in the aggregate to Discovery represents less than 2% of total operating costs and expenses for the three and six months ended June 30, 2020 and 2019.